 IR 531 National Security 6 Cr.
 This course examines security threats to the United States, institutions and policies to address them, and various methods and instruments available to policymakers and practitioners to avoid, manage, mitigate, and resolve major security threats and events.
 The focus is on man-made threats, but natural disasters are addressed as well.
 The course material and exercises take into account the networked nature of America's critical infrastructure.

 IR 541 Intel & Natl Security Policy 6 Cr.

 Intelligence plays a key role in US national security.
-This course provides the history, structure, roles, and responsibility of the intelligence community and the relationship between intelligence and senior policy makers, including Congress and the President.
+This course provides the history, structure, roles, and responsibility of the intelligence community and the responsibility of the intelligence community and the relationship between intelligence and senior policy makers, including Congress and the President.
 It also explains intelligence as a discipline including collection and analysis as well how oversight and accountability are applied to intelligence activities.
-This course challenges students to intelligence and analysis to open and analysis and accountability are applied to intelligence. evaluate and analyze the effectiveness of the intelligence community and its products against changing threats to the United States.
+This course challenges students to evaluate and analyze the effectiveness of the intelligence community and its products against changing threats to the United States.